ensdomains/docs/dapp-developer-guide/quickstart.md

 ENS is more complex than people often realize at first glance, and there are a few things to keep in mind when building an ENS-enabled application.

 - ENS is more than .eth names (namely DNS TLDs).
-Instead of hardcoding `.eth` into your application, assume any input with a `.` can be an ENS name.
+Instead of hardcoding `.eth` into your application, assume any input with a "`.`" can be an ENS name.
 - Not all ENS names exist on a blockchain (see [ENS Layer2 and offchain data support](./ens-l2-offchain)).
 This logic is abstracted from you in libraries like wagmi, but it's important to keep in mind when thinking about indexing and searching for names.
-- The source of truth for ENS names is the ENS registry contract on mainnet Ethereum.
+- The source of truth for ENS names is the [ENS registry contract](../contract-api-reference/ens) on mainnet Ethereum.
 This means that even if a user is connected to a different chain, you should always resolve names on mainnet.
 This is why we pass `chainId: 1` to the hooks above.